 Independent Study Guidelines

 An independent study is a special project that an advanced student proposes to complete within a single semester, for either elective or workshop credit.
-Most independent studies in the Science Writing Program involve a student working one-on-one with a regular faculty member.
-The project must involve writing or writing-related work equivalent to a full-semester, graduate-level course, and the project must not duplicate any course or other part of the Certificate or MA in Science Writing curricula.
-MA in Science Writing students usually are not eligible to propose independent studies until they have completed at least five courses, including one workshop.
-Graduate Certificate in Science Writing students may propose an Independent Study after completing the Techniques of Science-Medical Writing core course and a workshop.
+Most independent studies in the writing program involve a student working one-on-one with a regular faculty member.
+The project must involve writing or writing-related work equivalent to a full-semester, graduate-level course, and the project must not duplicate any course or other part of the program’s curriculum.
+Students usually are not eligible to propose independent studies until they have completed at least six courses, including two workshops.
 The tuition for an independent study is the regular, single-course rate for the term in question.

-Proposals for an independent study must be submitted in writing to the Science Writing Program Coordinator or Faculty Advisor no later than 60 days before the start of the target semester.
+Proposals for an independent study must be submitted in writing to the independent study coordinator no later than 60 days before the start of the target semester.
 Students should consult their faculty advisor on any proposal, and written advisor recommendations on a proposal are encouraged.
 Proposals are evaluated competitively after that date.
-A faculty committee of the Science Writing Program, not the Program Coordinator or Faculty Advisor, makes the final decision on all proposals.
-By design, the committee approves only a small number of requests because of the program’s emphasis on digital classroom interaction.
+A faculty committee of the M.A. in Writing Program, not the independent study coordinator, makes the final decision on all proposals.
+By design, the committee approves only a small number of requests (an average of two or three per semester) because of the program’s emphasis on classroom interaction.

 Proposals must provide details of the project, the name of the instructor or other person with whom the student proposes to work, and the reasons the proposal should be approved.
 Students should also list all courses they have taken in the program, the instructors for those courses, and the grades they have received.
 Students should contact prospective instructors in advance to discuss the project and make sure they are willing to participate if the independent study is approved.
 However, the evaluation of a proposal also includes a review of the proposed instructor.
 In some cases, the review committee may suggest another instructor.
-Students should contact the Science Writing Program Coordinator in advance to discuss any proposed instructor from outside the Writing Program faculty.
-Potential instructors who need information about payment for an independent study should contact the Coordinator; students do not negotiate or arrange payment.
+Students should contact the independent study coordinator in advance to discuss any proposed instructor from outside the Writing Program faculty.
+This discussion should occur before a final proposal is submitted to the independent study coordinator.
+(Instructors who need information about payment for an independent study should contact the independent study coordinator; students do not negotiate or arrange payment.)

 While the faculty committee will remain flexible enough to consider unusual circumstances, the following criteria will guide the evaluation of independent study proposals:

-- The current standing and success of the student: Priority for Independent Studies will be given to MA in Science Writing students who are within a few courses of the thesis course.
-The next most priority goes to students nearly finished with the Graduate Certificate.
+- The current standing and success of the student: Students usually must have completed the six courses, including two workshops, by the beginning of the target semester for the independent study.
+Priority will be given to students for whom the independent study will be the final course before thesis.
 Other factors to be considered include a student’s grades, faculty recommendations, academic performance, including attendance, and overall writing quality and promise.

 - The nature and value of the project attempted: The project’s workload must match that of a regular course, and the proposed project must not fit into an existing course.
-Students should not propose to duplicate a workshop, nor should they propose a reading-based Independent Study that involves a workload less than that of a typical reading course.
-Students seek Independent Studies for academic reasons, not personal or financial convenience.
+For example, students should not propose a project on voice that covers materials similar to the program’s voice courses.
+Students also should not propose to duplicate a workshop, nor should they propose a reading-based independent study that involves a workload less than that of a typical reading course.
+Students seek independent studies for academic reasons, not personal or financial convenience.
 However, exceptional situations may be considered.
-For example, a student undergoing cancer treatment was granted an Independent Study that counted as a regular workshop.
+For example, a student undergoing cancer treatment was granted an independent study that counted as a regular workshop.

 - Consider what you want to accomplish, how assignments might be structured, what value the project has for you, and how your project is not covered in an existing course.

 - Discuss your proposal with the prospective instructor.
-If the instructor is not a faculty member, consult the Program Coordinator.
+If the instructor is not a faculty member, consult the independent study coordinator.

 - Submit a draft of the proposal to your faculty advisor at least a month before the deadline for the final proposal.

-- After revision, email, fax, or hand deliver the final proposal to the Program Coordinator no later than 60 days before the start of the target semester.
+- After revision, email, fax, or hand deliver the final proposal to the independent studies coordinator no later than 60 days before the start of the target semester.
 Check to make sure the proposal has been received.

 Special Note on Course Registration